|MEETING PLACE:||La Paz, Mexico|

 Once you are on the trip there is limited communication with the “outside world.”
 Cell phone service is not always available.
 Our guides are able to use cell phones in many places for emergency service and in other situations communicate by marine band radio on the boats.
 If you have someone that needs to contact you about an emergency at home, they should call our office (800-346-6277) and we will relay the message to you.
 Keep in mind the message may not reach you immediately.
 For your family at home you should define for them what you consider an emergency and provide them with instructions to call our office in the event one occurs during your vacation.

 ATM’s are available but can be unreliable.
 Many shops and restaurants accept US dollars but this can vary depending on where you are.
-Once in La Paz or Loreto, you may want some pesos for purchases around town.
+Once in La Paz, you may want some pesos for purchases around town.
 You can change your dollars into pesos at the airport and banks (closed on weekends and holidays).
 Please note, no more than US$300 can be changed into pesos per month at the banks.